WPLift is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 Create Shortcode WordPress Using Shortcoder

-Code Snippets performs a good job of displaying code snippets.
+Code Snippets performs an excellent job of displaying code snippets.
 One of the plugin’s noteworthy features is that not only are the shown lines of code formatted to be easy to read and copy, but it also includes a custom field for a code description so you can keep track of which snippets do what.

-Any necessary additions or edits can be performed quickly and easily without having to seek for the relevant post or page.
+Any necessary additions or edits can be performed quickly and easily without seeking the relevant post or page.
 This also allows you to reuse the same snippets in multiple places while only maintaining a single instance.

 Pros